apache/shardingsphere-doc/community/content/contribute/test-engine.en.md

 weight = 9
 +++

-ShardingSphere provided a full functionality test engine. it defines SQL by XML format, and every single SQL is drove by SQL parse unit test engine and integration test engine, and each engine is suit for H2、MySQL、PostgreSQL、SQLServer and Oracle
+ShardingSphere provided a full functionality test engine. it defines SQLs in xml files, every single SQL is drove by SQL parse unit test engine and integration test engine, each engine is suit for H2、MySQL、PostgreSQL、SQLServer and Oracle

 The SQL parsing unit test covers both SQL placeholder and literal dimension.
 Integration test can be further divided into two dimensions of strategy and JDBC; the former one includes strategies as Sharding, table Sharding, database Sharding, and read-write split while the latter one includes `Statement` and `PreparedStatement`.